 In 2003, Novant Health entered into a new Master Trust Indenture (the "Agreement").
 The Agreement authorizes the creation of a Combined Group, which consists of the members of the Obligated Group and the Restricted Affiliates.
 Novant Health and two of its affiliates that operate tertiary care hospitals, Novant Health Forsyth Medical Center and Novant Health Presbyterian Medical Center, are the members of the Obligated Group.
 The members of the Obligated Group are jointly and severally liable for the payment of all obligations under the Agreement.
-The Company's Restricted Affiliates, which include certain other subsidiaries of the Company, are not directly obligated to pay obligations under the Agreement, but the members of the Obligated Group have covenanted in the Agreement to cause the Restricted Affiliates to provide funds to the members of the Obligated Group to pay obligations under the Agreement.
+The Company's Restricted Affiliates, which include certain other subsidiaries of the Obligated Group have covenanted in the Agreement to cause the Restricted Affiliates to provide funds to the members of the Obligated Group to pay obligations under the Agreement.
 All bonds issued by Novant Health subsequent to 2003 are collateralized by the Obligated Group.

 The bond agreements provide for early redemption periods of the bonds prior to mandatory redemption, subject to a premium, generally ranging from 0.0% to 2.0%, as defined in the agreements.
 In accordance with the bond indenture agreements, the bonds are general, unsecured obligations of Novant Health.
 The bond indentures require Novant Health to cause the Restricted Affiliates to comply with certain covenants, including the maintenance of a minimum debt service coverage ratio and a minimum number of days cash on hand.
-As of December 31, 2016, Novant Health is in compliance with these bond covenants.
+As of December 31, 2017 and 2016, Novant Health is in compliance with these bond covenants.

 The Series 2004 A and B Variable Rate Demand Bonds are collateralized by a standby purchase agreement ("SBPA") issued by JP Morgan Chase Bank National Association.
-The SBPA expires January 31, 2018.
+The SBPA expires January 31, 2021.
 If the SBPA should be used to fund tenders due to a failed remarketing, repayment in quarterly installments over three years is required.
-As a result, the Company has classified \$36,818 of the 2004 bonds as current at December 31, 2016 and 2015.
+As a result, the Company has classified \$36,818 of the 2004 bonds as current at December 31, 2017 and 2016.

 In March 2011, the documents related to the Series 2008 A, B and C Variable Rate Demand Bonds were amended to allow the conversion of the bonds to bank direct purchase index floating rate bonds.
-In March 2014, the Series 2008 A, B, and C Variable Rate Demand Bonds were refinanced and in September 2016, the Series 2008 A bonds were refinanced.
-Subsequent to the refinancing, the direct purchase agreement related to the Series 2008 A Variable Rate Demand Bonds has a term of five years and will expire in September 2021.
-Subsequent to the refinancing, the direct purchase agreement related to the Series 2008 B and 2008 C Variable Rate Demand Bonds has a term of seven years and will expire in March 2021.
+In December 2017, the Series 2008 A, B, and C Variable Rate Demand Bonds were refinanced.
+Subsequent to the refinancing, the direct purchase agreements have a term of seven years and will expire in December 2024.